NicholBean/NicholBean.github.io/README.md

 - Implementing a multi-index data structure using HashMaps
 - Improving contact retrieval efficiency

-This artifact demonstrates skills in software engineering, software maintenance, algorithms, data structures, validation, and problem solving.

 ### Artifact Two - Inventory Application

 The InventoryApp artifact was originally developed for CS 360: Mobile Architecture and Programming.
-The application was created using Android Studio and provides a login system, inventory management, CRUD functionality, and low-stock notifications.
+This  application was created using Android Studio and has a login system, inventory management, CRUD functionality, and a low-stock notifications system that requires permission.

 For CS 499, I enhanced the artifact by: